bobvmierlo/wheel-of-choice/README.md

 with a wheel-of-fortune spin.
 A small Flask server stores accounts and wheels; the frontend is plain HTML/CSS/JS with no build step.

-> **A note on the name**: this project started life as *Wheel of Wander /
-> holiday-picker*, a holiday destination picker for two.
-It has since
-> outgrown that: wheels are now independent, individually shareable, and
-> not just about travel (there's a restaurant wheel type) — so both the
-> app and the repository are now called **wheel-of-choice**.
-GitHub
-> redirects the old `holiday-picker` URLs, so existing clones keep
-> working; still, it's tidiest to point them at the new URL once:
->
-> ```bash
-> git remote set-url origin https://github.com/bobvmierlo/wheel-of-choice.git
-> ```
->
-> The systemd units and the install paths (`/opt/holiday-picker`,
-> `/var/lib/holiday-picker`) keep their historical names on purpose:
-> renaming them would break existing installs (and orphan their data)
-> for a purely cosmetic win.

 ## Features

 - **Accounts** 👤 — registering takes ten seconds: a name and a password,